-In a nutcracker shell, I’ve not allowed myself to get caught up in the holiday spirit at all, not even one tiny bit.
+In a nutcracker shell, I’ve not allowed myself to get caught up in the holiday spirit at all.
 Until yesterday.

 I was walking through the neighborhood, looking at the beach just past sunrise, snapping pictures of the waves near where I live.
 Pretty apropos for me.
 I feel I should mention that only a scant few of the houses around me are decorated for Christmas either, which makes me feel like I fit right in.
 But then I heard something behind me, the high-pitched fast, lispy gibberish of a little boy certainly missing his front teeth.
 He was telling his older brother to hand him a letter to stuff into the mailboxes across the street from me.
 It was a conversation that seemed to be none of my business, so I ignored them and kept snapping.